HyperGemini/Net/README.md

 # Artificial Intelligence course

-Implementation of some AI/ML tasks from course artificial intelligence.
+Implementation of some AI/ML tasks for course artificial intelligence.